Tagging 3D point clouds of natural scenes

 Article, software, documentation and example data

-Download the program for Linux and/or Windows.
+Download the program for Linux 64 bits and/or Windows 64 bits (or for 32bits older computers or antiquities).
 The Linux version is the reference.
 Note that compiling Canupo for your system is recommended for better performances.
 As from 25/02/13 these packages also contain the M3C2 scene comparison utility, see the dedicated page for details.

 A tutorial is included within the above packages.
 Please also check Dimitri Lague web site for a detailed user guide + scripts on windows, as well as more data sets, ready to use classifiers, and more information!